clydedevv/VinnieTheVig/gitbook/twitter-bot/overview.md

 # Twitter Bot Overview

-The AIGG Twitter bot (@aigginsights) is the primary user interface for market analysis, providing instant AI-powered trading recommendations through simple tweet interactions.
+The AIGG Twitter bot (@VigVinnie) is the primary user interface for market analysis, providing instant AI-powered trading recommendations through simple tweet interactions.

 ## How It Works

 ### User Interaction Flow

-1. **User tweets** a market question mentioning @aigginsights
+1. **User tweets** a market question mentioning @VigVinnie
 2. **Bot detects** the mention within 30 seconds
 3. **Analysis pipeline** processes the query
 4. **Bot responds** with a 2-tweet thread: